Riverscapes/arcGNAT/Segment-Stream-Network.md

 **Output Segmented Line Network**

-The feature class which will store the resulting segmented stream network.
+Name of the feature class which will store the resulting segmented stream network.
 In addition, stream order and junction point feature classes are also output into the same file geodatabase.

 ### Outputs